Maneesha47/Maneesha47/README.md

 ### Hi there 👋
 I'm Maneesha.
-Pursuing M.Tech in Cryptology and Security at Indian Statistical Institute, kolkata.
+I’m  a Blockchain Engineer at Rubix Network. 👩‍💼

-- 🔭 I’m currently working on smart contract vulnerabilities and their verification
+- 🔭 I have pursued M.Tech in Cryptology and Security at Indian Statistical Institute, kolkata.
-- 🌱 I’ve worked on Blockchain based Internet Voting Protocols using NIZKP
+- 👩‍🎓 I have completed Integrated M.Sc. in Mathematics from Central University of Orissa.
-- 👯 I’m looking to collaborate on smart contract security or ZKP based projects
+- 🌱 I’ve worked on Blockchain-based e-Voting Protocols using NIZKP, and smart contract vulnerabilities.